aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddatabase/insertonceonmailmerge/_index.md

 ---
 title: FieldDatabase.InsertOnceOnMailMerge
 second_title: Aspose.Words for .NET API Reference
 description: FieldDatabase property.
-Gets or sets whether to insert data at the beginning of a merge in C#
+Gets or sets whether to insert data at the beginning of a merge in C#.
 type: docs
 weight: 70
 url: /net/aspose.words.fields/fielddatabase/insertonceonmailmerge/